MRCollective/CDPipeline_MicrosoftAzureGlobalBootcampPerth2016/workshop.md

 6. Click save-all in Visual Studio, add a gitignore and commit the files then push up to origin/master
     * If you refresh the code tab in VSTS you should see your source code is there

-Congratulations - you've created a VSTS instance with a Git repository containing a web application.
+Congratulations!
+You've created a VSTS instance with a Git repository containing a web application.

 ## Exercise 2 - Set up a Continuous Integration build